 Care is at the heart of what we do.
-As we come together in the global effort around the COVID-19 pandemic, Dove is taking action by providing care and support for frontline healthcare workers.
+As we come together as part of the global effort and response to the pandemic, we’ve taken action by providing care and support for frontline healthcare workers.

-As a brand that cares, we're redirecting media investment behind some of our advertising to reinforce the WHO guidance on the importance of hand washing properly and frequently to care for yourself, your loved ones and the world.
+As a brand that cares, we redirected the media investment behind some of our advertising to reinforce the WHO guidance on the importance of hand washing properly and frequently to care for yourself, your loved ones and the world.
 It doesn’t matter which brand you use – you can wash with any soap, just remember to do it often.

 As the largest global provider of self-esteem education, the Dove Self-Esteem Project is helping parents, carers and guardians support young people’s mental wellbeing at home while schools are closed.
-As well as free online tools and resources, we’ve also launched a new 4-episode series on social media hosted by body positive influencers.
-Each episode has been developed with body image experts to ensure they have a positive impact: Episode 1 ‘Wellbeing at Home’, Episode 2 ‘Using Social Media Wisely, Episode 3 ‘Building Body Confidence’, Episode 4 ‘Q&A’.
+As well as free online tools and resources, we also launched a new mini-series on social media hosted by body positive influencer Megan Crabbe (@bodyposipanda).
+We developed each episode with body image experts to ensure they have a positive impact, covering the topics of: ‘Wellbeing at Home’, ‘Using Social Media Wisely and ‘Building Body Confidence’.

-- Product donations, partnerships and handwashing education programmes, delivered through national health authorities and NGOs, to support local communities most at need.
+- They also created partnerships and handwashing education programmes, delivered through national health authorities and NGOs, to support local communities and those who are most in need.